juicedata/juicefs-csi-driver/docs/en/guide/resource-optimization.md

           memory: 512Mi
 ```

-After changes are applied, rollout the application pods or delete the mount pods to take effect.
+After changes are applied, rollout the application pods or delete the Mount Pods to take effect.

 ### Declare resources in PVC annotations {#mount-pod-resources-pvc}

 :::tip
-Starting from v0.24, CSI Driver can customize mount pods and sidecar containers in the [ConfigMap](./configurations.md#customize-mount-pod), legacy method introduced in this section is not recommended.
+Starting from v0.24, CSI Driver can customize Mount Pods and sidecar containers in the [ConfigMap](./configurations.md#customize-mount-pod), legacy method introduced in this section is not recommended.
 :::

-Since 0.23.4, users can declare mount pod resources within PVC annotations, since this field can be edited through out its entire life cycle, it has become the most flexible and hence most recommended way to manage mount pod resources.
+Since 0.23.4, users can declare Mount Pod resources within PVC annotations, since this field can be edited through out its entire life cycle, it has become the most flexible and hence most recommended way to manage Mount Pod resources.
 But do note this:

-* After annotations are edited, existing mount pods won't be re-created according to the current config, you'll need to delete existing mount pods to trigger the re-creation.
+* After annotations are edited, existing Mount Pods won't be re-created according to the current config, you'll need to delete existing Mount Pods to trigger the re-creation.
 * [Automatic mount point recovery](./configurations.md#automatic-mount-point-recovery) must be set up in advance so that the new mount points can be propagated back to the application pods.
 * Even with automatic mount point recovery, this process WILL cause short service abruption.